 Prepare your conference attendees and staff members in advance.

-Now that we’re months into the pandemic, there’s a decent chance that most of your supporters have grown comfortable with standard communications technology such as video conferencing software and online donation forms.
+Now that we’re well into year two of the pandemic, there’s a decent chance that most of your supporters have grown comfortable with standard communications technology such as video conferencing software and online donation forms.
 However, that doesn’t mean that they’ve encountered a virtual conference platform and are familiar enough to navigate it effectively!

 That’s why the first tip in the Web Courseworks guide to virtual events is to prepare attendees to make the most of your event adequately.
 We recommend taking steps such as: